samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ```

-1. Here we are binding our array of assets to each cell's UI.
+1. Here we are binding each photo's asset to each individual cell's UI.
 2. Here is a good example of how you treat PHFetchResult as an array.
 We are Returning the number of assets in the PHFetchResult as the number of items in the collectionView.
-3. Here we are getting the selected cell's imageView and asset and then calling the **getAssetThumbnail** helper method to fetch the asset's highest quality image.
+3. Here we are getting the selected cell's imageView and asset and then calling the **getAssetThumbnail** helper method to fetch the photo asset's highest quality image.
 Then a delegate to handle the transition animation to StoriesEditorVC.

-> **Note:** To request the maximum possible size for a PHAsset's image we use the **PHImageManagerMaximumSize** object.
+> **Note:** To request the maximum possible size for a PHAsset's image we use the **PHImageManagerMaximumSize**.
 {: .prompt-info }

-## How We Get UIImage from PHAsset Object
+## Getting UIImage from Photo Asset

 The **getAssetThumbnail** method in the Constants.swift file inside the Misc folder is responsible for requesting a PHAsset's image from the PHImageManager.
 In essence, this is how we convert a PHAsset object to a UIImage object.
 I suggest you click on the method and take a look at the code:
 ```swift
 public func getAssetThumbnail(asset: PHAsset, size: CGSize) -> UIImage? {